ceph/ceph/doc/rados/operations/crush-map.rst

 -------------------------------------

-Starting with version v0.74, Ceph will issue a health warning if the CRUSH tunables are not set to their optimal values (the optimal values are the default as of v0.73).
+Starting with version v0.74, Ceph will issue a health warning if the current CRUSH tunables don't include all the optimal values from the ``default`` profile (see below for the meaning of the ``default`` profile).
 To make this warning go away, you have two options:

 1. Adjust the tunables on the existing cluster.
 Note that this will result in some data movement (possibly as much as 10%).
 This is the